Histoplasmosis - acute (primary) pulmonary

 Most cases of histoplasmosis clear up without specific treatment.
 Patients are advised to rest and take medication to control fever.

-If you are sick for more than 1 month or are having breathing problems, your doctor may prescribe medication.
+If you are sick for more than 4 weeks, immunocompromised, or are having breathing problems, your doctor may prescribe medication.
 Drugs used to treat this condition include itraconazole and amphotericin B.